 I graduated from Southampton Institute (now Solent University) with an Honours Law Degree in 1988 and completed the Legal Practice Course at the College of Law, Guildford, in 1999.
 I qualified as a solicitor in 2001 and stayed with the same firm throughout my career until I left in March 2016.
 I started my practice in Civil Litigation and moved in to Criminal Litigation to improve my advocacy skills.
 I became a fully accredited police station representative and court duty solicitor.
 I attained higher rights of audience (crime) in 2006 and, always on the search for new challenges, decided in 2013 to move in to non-contentious work undertaking private client including wills, tax and probate.
 When I left my firm I was one of the two senior partners and the COLP.
 As a result, I had taken on a lot more of the managerial and business side which was the principal reason for me deciding to change direction and start teaching.

 I joined the University in 2016 as a part time hourly paid lecturer.
 I have since submitted an application for recognition as a Fellow of the Higher Education Academy (HEA) via the Academic Professional Excellence Framework (APEX) and my application has been successful.
-I am currently the Unit Co-ordinator for the Advocacy Practice and Theory Module.
-I also presently teach Civil Litigation and Client Care to students undertaking the CILEx Module as well as also teaching first year students on the Art of Persuasion Module.
+I am currently the Module Co-ordinator for the Advocacy Practice and Theory Module and the Expert Witnessing and Dispute Resolution Module.
+I also presently teach Civil Litigation and Client Care to students undertaking the CILEx Module as well as also being involved as a supervising solicitor in the Legal Advice Clinic.